-Establish with the claimant, where any amount of capital or savings they have declared above £6,000 has come from.
-A decision is made to decide if the capital or savings can be disregarded for the purpose of calculating a Universal Credit award.
+If a claimant declares capital or savings which is above £6,000, it must be established where this has come from.
+A decision can then be made to decide if the capital or savings can be disregarded for the purpose of calculating the Universal Credit award.